santi100a/library-template/README.md

 In order for the CI workflow's publishing jobs to execute successfully, you must have two Actions secrets set up -- `NPM_AUTH_TOKEN` and `GPR_AUTH_TOKEN`.
-They're set to a defaullt dummy value "your-token-here".
+They're set to a default dummy value "your-token-here".
 You might want to check the [YAML Actions workflow](.github/workflows/main.yml) for hints and information you may want or need to know.